ab-a/SSH-Management/README.md

 The master is here to push the json on all servers you've specified in hosts.conf.

+Every agent can ask the master if the agent have the right to connect to the master (properly set the ssh key).

 ### The hosts.conf

 The line have to be formated exactly like that :